thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 ## Listen to Recent Events ##

+* Feb 04th: [Digging In](/blog/2021/02/04/weekly-alignment-digging-in/), allow yourself to fully embody your Self.

 * Jan 28th: Two for one!  (^_^) [Healing Your Body + Expand Your Heart Vision](/blog/2021/01/28/weekly-alignment-healing-your-body-and-expand-heart-vision/) enjoy living as an infinite spirit!

 * Jan 21st: [Recognize Your Magnificence](/blog/2021/01/21/weekly-alignment-recognize-your-magnificence/).
 Stay in touch with your inner light which outshines the sun.